amaramadex/initial-server-setup/README.md

     chmod +x iss.sh
     ./iss.sh

 What does this script?
-It helps you to change quicker hostname, timezone, add swap, enable/disable ipv6 (for now).
+It helps you to change quicker hostname, timezone, ssh port, add swap, enable/disable ipv6 (for now).